ClarenceKuo/laneline-finder/README.md

 ## Video
 You can find the output video [here](https://youtu.be/y_bah3mGO3c)

+Check another repo of mine to learn more on [Advanced Lane Tracking](https://github.com/ClarenceKuo/advanced-lane-tracking)

 ## Shortcomings
 ### Hard-coded tuning
 Some part of the pipeline is tuned and hard-coded according to the given video clips.
 There can be a high risk that some other video clip might not be suitable for this approach.